For the Financial Year Ending 30th of April 2023

 Our Policies and Training

-All our employees are required to conduct themselves in an ethical and law-abiding manner in line with the company’s Employment Policy and Code of Conduct and Ethics.
-Our Code of Conduct and Ethics sets out the organisation’s stance on Anti-Slavery, Anti-Corruption, Anti-Money Laundering, Data Protection, Anti-Harrasment and Human Rights.
+All our employees are required to conduct themselves in an ethical and law-abiding manner in line with the company’s 0162 - Equal Opportunities Policy and 0161 - Code of Conduct and Ethics Policy.
+Our 0161 - Code of Conduct and Ethics Policy sets out the organisation’s stance on Anti-Slavery, Anti-Corruption, Anti-Money Laundering, Data Protection, Anti-Harrasment and Human Rights.
 Failure to comply will lead to disciplinary procedures and may lead to the termination of employment.

-Abbexa’s internal whistleblowers who make good faith reports to the best of their knowledge are protected by the company’s Whistleblower Policy.
+Abbexa’s internal whistleblowers who make good faith reports to the best of their knowledge are protected by the company’s 0384 - Whistleblowing Policy.

 Our Supply and Distribution Chains

-Our Code of Conduct for Channel Partners sets out the organisation’s stance on Anti-Slavery, Anti-Corruption, Anti-Money Laundering, Data Protection, Anti-Harrasment and Human Rights, for ethical, lawful and sustainable conduct we expect from our business partners.
+Our 0311 - Channel Partner Code of Conduct sets out the organisation’s stance on Anti-Slavery, Anti-Corruption, Anti-Money Laundering, Data Protection, Anti-Harrasment and Human Rights, for ethical, lawful and sustainable conduct we expect from our business partners.

-We require commitment to our Code of Conduct for Channel Partners from our suppliers and distributors.
-Our Code of Conduct for Channel Partners also requires our channel partners to respect the employment rights of their workers and to use reasonable efforts to promote compliance with this code amongst their own channel partners.
+We require commitment to our 0311 - Channel Partner Code of Conduct from our suppliers and distributors.
+Our 0311 - Channel Partner Code of Conduct also requires our channel partners to respect the employment rights of their workers and to use reasonable efforts to promote compliance with this code amongst their own channel partners.